Walking Trails of Glendalough

 A leaflet containing both the map and descriptions given here can be purchased in the National Park Information Office or the Glendalough Visitor Centre.

-The map of the trails is available to download.
+The map of the Walking Trails of Glendalough is available to download here.

 Please Note: The original leaflet is A3 in size.
 If you print out the map on A4 paper, the text will be very small.